 - A typical toddler does not know how to participate in communication with the kind of sophistication we expect from preschooler (3-5 year old) children.
 And a preschool child with apraxia often responds in the same way, usually by simply refusing, not responding, or by talking about what they want to talk about regardless of what you say.

 - A typically developing toddler will want to lead, not follow, activities.
 If you change your approach to therapy in order to allow the child to lead the dialogue, you will have much more success.
 If you structure your dialogue so that he is more the initiator and you are more the responder, he will love therapy and he will come to love you.
 You will become his favorite person with whom to interact, and he will say more to you than to anyone else in the world.
 Gradually you can take more control.

 My book Becoming Verbal with Childhood Apraxia centers around this very topic.
 It discusses a framework for developing a stubborn young client’s interest in and willingness to communicate.

-I have also discussed this topic in a two-hour online continuing education course available called “Becoming Verbal with Childhood Apraxia”.
+I have also discussed this topic in two one-hour DVD continuing education courses available called Stubborn & Uncooperative and The Four Stages of Imitation.

 This is the most important thing I’ve read regarding my 3 year old.
 Oh how I wish her therapists knew this.
 Thank you from the bottom of my heart.
 I hate that people think my little girl is a stubborn brat.
 She has so many things going on both medically and developmentally that we are just beginning to figure out.
 She was adopted from foster care 10 months ago so now we finally have medical and educational rights and are reading and getting her evaluated so that we can help her become her best.